ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models

 In this paper, we study sure screening using marginal correlations between the response vector and the columns of $X$.
 The resulting screening procedure is outlined in Algorithm~\ref{algo:correlation_screening}, which is based on the principle that the higher the correlation of a column of $X$ with the response vector, the more likely it is that the said column contributes to the response vector (i.e., it is indexed by the set $\Strue$).

 The computational complexity of Algorithm~\ref{algo:correlation_screening} is only $\mathcal{O}(np)$ and its ability to screen ultrahigh-dimensional linear models has been investigated in recent years by a number of researchers~\cite{donoho2006most, genovese2012}.
 The fundamental difference among these works stems from the manner in which the parameter $d$ (the dimension of the screened model) is computed from \eqref{eq:sys}.
 Our goal in this paper is to provide an extended understanding of the screening performance of Algorithm~\ref{algo:correlation_screening} for \emph{arbitrary} (random or deterministic) design matrices.
-The term \emph{sure independence screening} (SIS) was coined in~\cite{fan2008sure} to refer to screening of ultrahigh-dimensional \emph{Gaussian} linear models using Algorithm~\ref{algo:correlation_screening}.
-In this vein, we refer to variable screening using Algorithm~\ref{algo:correlation_screening} and the analysis of this paper as \emph{extended sure independence screening} (ExSIS).
+The term \emph{sure independence screening} (SIS) was coined in~\cite{fan2008sure} to refer to screening of ultrahigh-dimensional \emph{sub-Gaussian} linear models using Algorithm~\ref{algo:correlation_screening}.\footnote{The analysis in \cite{fan2008sure} requires a certain concentration property that has only been shown in \cite{fan2008sure} to hold for Gaussian matrices.
+However, this property can also be proved for sub-Gaussian matrices by appealing to matrix concentration inequalities; see, e.g., \cite{rudelson2009smallest}.} In this vein, we refer to variable screening using Algorithm~\ref{algo:correlation_screening} and the analysis of this paper as \emph{extended sure independence screening} (ExSIS).
 The main research challenge for ExSIS is specification of $d$ for arbitrary matrices such that $\Strue \subset \Shat$ with high probability.